 We incurred a net loss of approximately \$2.1 million in 2011.
 We anticipate losses will continue until we are able to increase our enrollment under our new tuition plan and these new students paying higher rates have taken at least two courses.
 Additionally, our audited financial statements contain a going concern opinion.
-On September 28, 2012, we closed an equity financing of \$2,757,000 and anticipate a second closing in November 2012 with the total gross proceeds raised in both closings not to exceed \$4,787,000.
+In September and December 2012, we closed equity financings totaling net proceeds of \$3,170,350.
 We cannot assure you that we will generate sufficient revenue to meet our future working capital needs.
 In such event, we may not be able to remain in business.
 Furthermore, this qualified opinion may affect our ability to obtain Department of Education, or DOE, certification for Title IV purposes.